Marilyn A. Williams

 In addition to her mother Betty of Staunton, survivors include, two brothers, Gary Defibaugh and his wife Linda of Middlebrook and David Hazelwood and his wife Mae of Crozet; a sister, Deborah Morrison and her husband Harold of Staunton; uncles, Everett, Frank and George Defibaugh; aunts, Nellie Howdyshell, Millie Trent, Wilma Chiles, Carol Ryder, Linda Morehart and Hilda Perry; nieces and nephews, Janet Hylton, Nicole Hazelwood, Michael Defibaugh, Matthew Kerr, Emily Corbman, Jamie Morrison and Carla Morrison; a number of great nieces, nephews and cousins; special friends, Jean DePriest, Judy Hartsook and Major David and Cherry Craddock also survive.

-A Celebration of Life and a promotion to the Lord will be conducted 11 a.m.
+A Celebration of Life and a promotion to the Lord was conducted 11 a.m.
 Saturday, Aug.
 3, 2013 at the Good News Ministry Church, 18 Kerry Lane, Staunton, by Commissioner Harold Hinson, Lt.
 Col. John Needham and Col. Bill Goodier.

 Victoria “Tori” S. Morris